Access to this product feature is dependent on your institution's Watermark agreement

 Additional Unique User Identifiers - Secondary Identifiers

-You may want to associate additional unique identifiers with user accounts to facilitate importing data from other campus systems.
-You can associate as many unique identifiers with a user account as you would like.
-We cannot set up unique identifiers to be required.
-You can only use unique identifiers for importing data, not authentication or Web Service filtering.
-These identifiers are stored with the user account information within Users and Security.
+As an Administrator, you can associate additional unique identifiers with user accounts to facilitate data import from other campus systems.
+Additional unique identifiers can be requested for Faculty Success via a User Creation Work Request, and multiple identifiers can be added.
+Once the unique identifiers have been added, you can begin importing data from your campus system.
+However, we cannot set up unique identifiers to be required and you can only use unique identifiers for importing data, not authentication or Web Service filtering.
+These identifiers are stored with the user account information within the Users and Security tool.

-To create and populate a new unique user identifier as part of creating your first set of user accounts, add a column to your user setup spreadsheet for the new user identifier and fill it with the unique identifiers for the user accounts.
-The column header should reference the unique identifier the way you would like to refer to it in Faculty Success – for example, EMPLID or UID.
+To update, create, or populate a new unique user identifier, use the "Download All User Information" spreadsheet from the Users and Security tool as a starting point spreadsheet for the changes.
+Add a column to your user setup spreadsheet for the new user identifier and fill it with the unique identifiers for the user accounts using the downloaded spreadsheet.
+The column header should refer to the unique identifier in the way you want to refer to it in Faculty Success, for example, "EMLID" or "UID."
+If you are creating a new unique user identifier, you must submit a revised spreadsheet that you created through a User Creation Work Request.

-Warning: Removing Manage Activities from an account permanently erases all of the data associated with it, including all activity entries.
+Warning: Removing track activities from an account permanently erases all of the data associated with it, including all activity entries.
 Do not remove this ability to track activities from a user account unless you are certain you will never need the data in the future.